RMI/etoolbox/README.rst

 .. code-block:: bash

    mamba update mamba
-   mamba env create --name etoolbox --file environment.yml
+   mamba env create --name etb --file environment.yml

 If you get a ``CondaValueError`` that the prefix already exists, that means an environment with the same name already exists.
 You must remove the old one before